jundalisay/sp/content/en/research/indian/gospel/chapter-18c.md

 The thing is that one must love God.
 Through intense love one attains the vision of Him.
 The attraction of the husband for the chaste wife, the attraction of the child for its mother, the attraction of worldly possessions for the worldly man-when a man can blend these 3 into 1, and direct it all to God, then he gets the vision of God."Jaygopal was a man of the world.
 Was this why the Master gave instruction suited to him?

-At 8PM, the Master was sitting in his room with Rākhāl and M. It was the 21st day of M.'s stay with Sri Ramakrishna.
+At 8PM, the Master was sitting in his room with Rakhal and M. It was the 21st day of M.'s stay with Sri Ramakrishna.
 The Master had forbidden him to indulge in reasoning.

-MASTER (to Rākhāl): "It is not good to reason too much.
+MASTER (to Rakhal): "It is not good to reason too much.
 First comes God, and then the world.
 Realize God first; then you will know all about His world.
-(To M. and Rākhāl ) If first one is introduced to Jadu Mallick, then one can know everything about him-the number of his houses, gardens, government securities, and so on.
+(To M. and Rakhal ) If first one is introduced to Jadu Mallick, then one can know everything about him-the number of his houses, gardens, government securities, and so on.
 For this reason the rishi Nārada advised Valmiki1 to repeat the word 'mara'.
 'Ma' means God, and 'ra' the world.